Commutative 2-cocycles on Lie algebras: Characteristic

 The case of characteristic $3$ differs drastically: as noted in \cite[\S 6.2]{alia-d}, in this case any symmetric bilinear invariant form on a Lie algebra is a commutative $2$-cocycle.
 Let us rephrase this observation in another trivial, yet not without interest, form.

 To start with, let us make a useful observation valid in any characteristic.
-For a Lie algebra $L$, consider the standard $Der(L)$-action on the space of symmetric bilinear forms on $L$: for $\varphi$ being such a form, and $D\in Der(L)$,
+For a Lie algebra $L$, consider the standard $Der(L)$-action on the space of bilinear forms on $L$: for $\varphi$ being such a form, and $D\in Der(L)$,

 $x,y\in L$.
-It is well-known (and easy to verify) that the space of symmetric bilinear invariant forms on $L$ is closed under this action.
+It is well known (and easy to verify) that the space of symmetric bilinear invariant forms on $L$ is closed under this action.
 It turns out that the same is true for the space of commutative $2$-cocycles:

 \begin{lemma} For any Lie algebra $L$, $Z^2_{comm}(L)$ is closed under the action (\ref{act}). \end{lemma}

 \begin{proof} This follows from the following equality, valid for any bilinear form $\varphi: L \times L \to K$, any $D\in Der(L)$, and any $x,y,z\in L$: